In addition to obvious safety issues, using part-timers in the cockpit or cabin opens up a plethora of regulatory obligations.

 As business aviation has matured, the use of part-time pilots and flight attendants for crew augmentation in FAR Part 91 and 135 operations has become an established -- if occasionally controversial -- practice.
 Yet many operators are unaware of the risks they run, ranging from safety and cultural issues to violation of regulatory requirements, of bringing outsiders aboard their aircraft and paying them as temporary employees.
 Perhaps we should say "inadvertent employees," for while many ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "The Pros and Cons of Using Part-Time Crews".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "The Pros and Cons of Using Part-Time Crews".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.